famendola1/Worksheet-Digitalization/README.md

 Currently there is one global code for all the admins.

 ### Student Interactions
-Admins can add other students they didn't create if they know their id and name.
+Admins can add students to a course even if they did not create the student.
+They can do add the student if they know their id and name.
-Deleting a student means removing them from the course, the student still exists.
-This means a student can exist without being in any courses if they are deleted from all of them.
+Deleting a student means removing them from the course, which means that the student still exists.
+This means a student can exist without being in any courses.
+The students can still be added to a course because there student data still exists.

 ## Architecture